teju0051/Basic-Calculator/README.md

               //this code will divide the input
     default:
     printf("\n The operation is invalid");
-    // this code will output when user ude the operation which is not there }
+    // this code will display when user don't use the operation correctly }

 }